 Lemon also pairs well with a number of different fruits – and vegetables and herbs – to make for a delicious, refreshing beverage:

 Jordan McMullen from Skinny in the City, a NYC-based vegan food and fitness blog, recommends adding more to your lemon water.
 “I always drink water with lemon, lemons are not only a great resource for vitamin C, potassium, calcium, phosphorus and magnesium but they are also great for keeping your body alkaline, aiding in digestion, and boosting the immune system.
-My favorite lemon water recipe is with lemon, cucumber, and mint which addto the many benefits of drinking lemon water alone.”
+My favorite lemon water recipe is with lemon, cucumber, and mint which add to the many benefits of drinking lemon water alone.”

 Jennie Ann Freiman, MD says, “I am a gynecologist and healthy lifestyle junkie.
 I would say hands down, the best healthy alternative to sugary drinks involving water is coconut water.
 It's low in sugar, carbs and fat.
 Being isotonic, it's nature's Gatorade, and boosts immunity.
 For DIYers, add slices of any citrus fruit or cucumbers to add a nice taste.

-Water figures in prominently in natural medicine, too.
+The benefits of fruit infused water can be seen in natural medicine, too.
 Hydration is the key to staying healthy and sprucing up your water with natural sweeteners can provide you with hydration and quell that sweet tooth, too!

 An ANCB Board Certified Traditional Naturopath, Cammi Balleck says, “I recommend my patients drink a lot of water.
 One way is to add Sweet Drops (liquid Stevia, a natural, calorie-free sugar-substitute.
 You can get it in many flavors, my favorite is the berry or watermelon in my water.
 Kids love the root beer one and it’s a great way to get them to drink more water too.

-Man (and woman) cannot live on fruit alone.
+We cannot live on fruit alone.
 Sometimes, you can get a sweet assist from honey to add some more flavor to your beverage – and some nutrients, too!.
 According to Jessica Schindler at the National Honey Board, “Honey is an all-natural ingredient produced by bees from the nectar of plants and flowers.
 You can’t get any more natural than that.
 And more than ever, consumers are finding ways to utilize this all-natural sweeter throughout their day.
 Not only does honey provide a unique flavor note to delicious beverage, but because honey is slightly sweeter than sugar, you are able to use less, reducing the number of total calories.
 In addition to honey tasting great, it also has functional benefits that it can provide to your drink.
 Whether you need to boost your energy for a workout or beat an afternoon slump at the office, honey can be your go-to energy source.

 With approximately 17 grams of carbohydrates and just 64 calories per table spoon, honey is an effective, all-natural energy booster that’s ideal for a quick pick-me-up.
 Simply add honey to your water bottle for a little extra energy throughout the day.”